docsforadobe/after-effects-expression-reference/docs/examples.md

 All layers follow the same path, and each is delayed 0.5 seconds from the previous.

-#### NOTE
+!!! note
     Dan Ebberts provides more examples and techniques for creating trails of images on his [MotionScript](http://www.motionscript.com/mastering-expressions/follow-the-leader.html).

 ---